What is Chen Style Taijiquan?

 Originating from a humble background from an ‘old school’ system, Master Lee has successfully brought the art from across the ocean to share its qualitative values with his fellow students.
 Based on his in-depth martial arts experiences, he has further improvised the teaching of the art efficiently for his students to train with results.
 As a veteran Chief Judge in the National Chinese Martial Arts Tournaments for more than fifteen years, Kam has taught workshops and performed in numerous Master’s demonstrations in the United States and abroad.
 His open, friendly and practical instructions has produced many top gold medalists and has helped many students achieve a high level of understanding and performance in their martial art skills.

 Lao Shi Nick Kusturic started studying martial arts at the age of 7.
 Under the instruction of Grandmaster Jae Hwa-kwon in NYC, Nick earned his black belt in Tae Kwon-Do.
 Influenced by martial arts culture from an early age, he was exposed to many styles leading him to study Choy Lay Fut with Master Chan Tai San and later with Master Li Siu Hung of the Lee Koon Hung Choy Lay Fut school in South Florida.
-In 1998, Nick was attending the Atlantic Institute of Oriental Medicine pursuing a degree in Acupuncture and Herbal medicine.
-It was here that he was introduced to the 3 harmonies of internal martial arts; xingyi, bagua and taiji.
-The philosophy and study of the internal arts was deeply intriguing as it introduced elements of Chinese medicine.
+In 1998, while Nick was completing a degree in Holistic Medicine he was introduced to the 3 harmonies of internal martial arts; xingyi, bagua and taiji.
+The philosophy and study of the Taoist arts was deeply intriguing as it introduced elements of Traditional Chinese medicine.
 He actively began studying Xing yi quan and Chen Manching's 37 Postures which still holds a great influence on his current practice.

 It wasn't until he met Grandmaster Zhu Tiancai at a seminar held by Sifu Florin Szondi and Sifu Kam Lee, that his journey in Chen Taiji began.
 In 2011 and 2013, Nick spent time studying at Grandmaster Zhu's school in Chen Village, the birthplace of Taijiquan.
 In 2011 he competed in the 6th International Taijiquan competition in Jiaozou City.
 He won 2 gold medals and had the privilege of performing in the closing ceremonies.
 Nick is currently teaching Chen Taiji at the Ballet Conservatory in downtown Asheville.